• Home

 What are the clinical signs of diabetes mellitus?

 The most common clinical signs seen in diabetic patients are an increase in water consumption and urination.
 Weight loss is also a common feature, and an increase in appetite may be noticed in some cats.
-Poor coat condition and weakness in the legs,more commonly the hind limbs, are other possible signs.
+Poor coat condition and weakness in the legs, more commonly the hind limbs, are other possible signs.
 Recognition of these signs is variable though, particularly because of the life-style of some cats.
 If a cat spends a lot of time outdoors, it may drink from ponds or pools of water outside rather than appearing to drink excessively from what is provided indoors.
 Sick cats, just like people, may act in ways we would refer to as cranky, easily agitated, or aggressive towards people, especially children, and/or other animals.
 Discomfort from any source/cause often causes cats to act out of their ordinary routine.
-They may hide,be less social, have different eating habits as described above, and/or different elimination habits which often means not using their litterbox to urinate and/or defecate.
-Sick cats are not being spiteful or acting out of anger, just out of distress/illness.
+They may hide, be less social, have different eating habits as described above, and/or different elimination habits which often means not using their litterbox to urinate and/or defecate.
+Sick cats are not being spiteful or acting out of anger, just out of distress and illness.
 It is their natural instinct to behave this way.
 In the wild, a sick cat is a weak cat and a weak cat is a potential victim.
 Changing their normal routine and/or demeanor may ward off a potential predator.
 So you see, what seems abnormal to the untrained human eye is actually normal to the feline survival instinct.

 How is diabetes mellitus diagnosed?

-The diagnosis of diabetes mellitus is made based on clinical signs, persistently elevated blood glucose concentration and the presence of glucose in the urine.However, a diagnosis of diabetes may not be made on a single blood and urine sample as other conditions such as particular stress may also cause a transient rise in glucose levels.
-Confirmation of diabetes may therefore require more than one blood sample collected over a period of one to five days.
+The diagnosis of diabetes mellitus is made based on clinical signs, persistently elevated blood glucose concentration, and the presence of glucose in the urine.
+However, a diagnosis of diabetes may not be made on a single blood and urine sample as other conditions such as particular stress may also cause a transient rise in glucose levels.
+Confirmation of diabetes may therefore require additional diagnostics, such as a test called fructosamine.
+Fructosamine testing is very similar to A1C testing in humans.
+It measures the average blood glucose of the body over the previous two weeks.
+A very high average blood glucose indicates diabetes.

 How is diabetes mellitus treated?